KSkert/OntheFly/README.md

 )
 ```

-Don't run this just yet, you're going to begin training using the dashboard controls.
+Don't run this just yet — you'll start training from the dashboard controls instead.

 ### Open the VS Code dashboard

 1. Open VS Code → Command Palette (`Ctrl/Cmd + Shift + P`).
-2. Select the **“On the Fly: Show Dashboard.”** Command.
+2. Select the **“On the Fly: Show Dashboard”** command.
 3. Select your Python interpreter and training script.
 4. Press **▶ Run** to start/monitor training, inspect clusters, and compare experts.